freenas/freenas-docs/userguide/contribute.rst

 Scroll to the bottom of the page when finished entering translations.
 Enter a descriptive title and summary of changes for the edits and leave :guilabel:`Create a new branch` set.
-Click :guilabel:`Commit changes` to submit the translations to the FreeNAS® project.
+Click :guilabel:`Commit changes` to submit the translations to the FreeNAS :sup:`®` project.

 Download and translate offline